 Breyer recognizes that The Federalist, the most authoritative exposition of the political theory that underlies the Constitution, views democratic majorities as a dangerous source of political oppression.
 And he is well aware that the Constitution draws upon a new or modern "science of politics" to design political institutions - schemes of representation, separation of powers, checks and balances, federalism - all of which distance the people from the direct exercise of power.
 Yet, he argues, "the Framers did not abandon their basically democratic outlook."
 To prove it, he analyzes familiar provisions of the Constitution that impose constraints on majority will, showing that they do not sever the connection between government power and the will of the people.
-But he treats the conclusion that the

-Constitution never ceases to respect the democratic origins of political power as if it vindicated the grander claim that active liberty - or promoting the good of energetic citizen participation in politics - is a preeminent purpose of the Constitution.
+But he treats the conclusion that the Constitution never ceases to respect the democratic origins of politics - is a preeminent purpose of the Constitution.
 Breyer overreaches: Without a persuasive basis in the text, history, and structure of the Constitution, his according of privileged constitutional status to active liberty is judicial willfulness masquerading as judicial deference.

 Nevertheless, satisfied that he has established active liberty's historical and constitutional bona fides, Breyer sets out to show how increased appreciation of it "can help guide judges both as actors in the deliberative process and as substantive interpreters of relevant constitutional and statutory provisions."
 His first example concerns the application of the First Amendment to government regulation of speech.
 The crux of the problem is that the First Amendment is absolute - "Congress shall make no law . . . abridging the freedom of speech" - yet because it sometimes clashes with other fundamental rights, including the right of the people to protect themselves from threats to the nation's security, Congress must sometimes make laws abridging it.

-Breyer invokes the Constitutions's larger purposes in promoting democratic government to explain why the Court should grant greater protection to speech connected to politics and policymaking while allowing Congress more room to regulate commercial speech.
+REYER INVOKES THE Constitutions's larger purposes in promoting democratic government to explain why the Court should grant greater protection to speech connected to politics and policymaking while allowing Congress more room to regulate commercial speech.
 So one might think he would have been reluctant to uphold the constitutionality of the McCain-Feingold reform, whose manifest purpose is to restrict the ability of wealthy Americans to support their candidates.
 Yet Breyer focuses on alternative consequences.
-To prevent bigmoney contributors from discouraging smaller donors from getting their voices heard in the public square, to promote "participatory self-government," and "to facilitate a conversation among ordinary citizens that will encourage their informed participation in the electoral process," the Constitution, he concludes, permits Congress to limit the speech of some to enhance the speech of others.
+To prevent big-money contributors from discouraging smaller donors from getting their voices heard in the public square, to promote "'participatory self-government,'" and "to facilitate a conversation among ordinary citizens that will encourage their informed participation in the electoral process," the Constitution, he concludes, permits Congress to limit the speech of some to enhance the speech of others.